 Philadelphia Bench Warrant Search Lawyer

-Cops knock on the door, they say they’ve got a Bench Warrant for your arrest.
-The next thing you know, you’re being hauled away by police or the sheriff’s department and don’t know what will happen next.
+Cops knock on the door, they say they have a Bench Warrant for your arrest.
+The next thing you know, you’re being hauled away by police or the sheriff’s department, without knowing what will happen next.
 This happens to thousands of people every day for a variety of reasons, but the most common is when someone misses a court date.

 In Pennsylvania, bench warrants must be addressed within 72 hours of the time that you’re picked up.
 That means that you can be in jail for up to 3 days before you see a judge.
-Even seeing a judge is not a guarantee that a bench warrant will be lifted and you can go home.
+Even seeing a judge is not a guarantee that a bench warrant will be lifted, and you can go home.
 Judges have the discretion to increase your Bail to an amount you won’t be able to pay.
-If that happens, you’re stuck in jail until either a trial or you plead guilty.
+If that happens, you’re stuck in jail until either you enter trial or plead guilty.

 Bench warrants can be resolved the easy way or hard way.
 The hard way is for police to show up at your house, looking for you.
 The easy way is to hire an attorney and have the attorney walk you through the process.
 Hiring an attorney for this process will result in less of a likelihood that you will be held on higher bail.
 Simply put: hiring an attorney will likely mean you won’t be going to jail after a bench warrant is issued.

 The Criminal Defense Attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling bench warrants, and an impressive amount of contacts with local prosecutors and courts that can help speed up the bench warrant process.
 Once our attorneys have the bench warrant lifted, we can address your underlying case.
 Call us today for a free consultation.

 This content was written on behalf of Greg Prosmushkin.